Recommended snowshoeing trails in the Banff area

 - Leave no trace.
 Pack out everything you pack in.

 - Read the trail descriptions as dogs are not permitted on certain trails.
-Keep dogs on leash and under control at all times.
+Keep dogs on leash and under physical control at all times.

 Roam Public Transit

 Trails identified with a bus symbol indicate that the trailhead is accessible by public transit.
 Limited bike rack space available on buses.
 Skis and snowshoes are welcome inside buses.
 Pick up a Roam public transit brochure at the Banff visitor centres or visit roamtransit.com for public transit fares, maps and schedules.

 |For all trails, be prepared as conditions can change quickly; easy and moderate trails can become difficult due to weather change, icy conditions or poor visibility.|